The 6 Best Dog Coats Australia: Tested & Evaluated 2023

 Do Dogs Really Need a Coat?

 Some dogs never need coats.
-If you have a Husky or an Alaskan Malamute, you will realise this immediately when you see them rolling around in snow all happy.
+If you have a Husky or an Alaskan Malamute, you will realise this immediately when you see them rolling happily around in snow.
 However, some breeds don’t do very well in cold weather, and there is no reason why you shouldn’t help your dog with some additional layers if that is the case.

 Sure, dogs come equipped with their own external layering system, but some dogs have lighter layers of fur than others, and some are not genetically suited to the environments in which they find themselves transplanted.
 So, your dog may in fact be extremely uncomfortable with the winter temperatures — as uncomfortable as you would be if you went outside without clothing.” - PetMD